blakedehaas/clare/README.md

     *   Manually update the `model_name` variable (line 18) to match the exact `model_name` of the trained checkpoint you want to evaluate (the one you set in `train.py`).

 2.  **Select Test Dataset for Evaluation:**
     *   Manually update the `dataset` variable (line 19) and select between `test-normal` and `test-storm`.
-The `test-normal` dataset consists of 50,000 randomly selected points over the entire dataset and the `test-storm` dataset consists of a continuous known solar storm period from June 2nd through 8th, 1991.
+The `test-normal` dataset consists of 50,000 randomly selected points over the entire dataset and the `test-storm` dataset consists of a continuous known solar storm period from May 16 - 20th, 1991.
 3.  **Run Evaluation Script:**
     *   Ensure you are in the top-level project directory (`clare/`).
     *   Execute the evaluation script: